Sialitech/label-siali/docs/source/guide/setup.md

 section: "Configuration"
 ---

-All labeling activities in Label Studio occur in the context of a project.
+All labeling activities in Siali Label occur in the context of a project.
 After you [create a project](setup_project.html#Create-a-project) and [import data](tasks.html), set up the labeling interface and labeling configuration for your project.
 This setup process is essential to your labeling project.

 ## Set up the labeling interface for your project

-Configure the labels and task type for annotators using the templates included with Label Studio or by defining your own combination of tags to set up the labeling interface for your project.
+Configure the labels and task type for annotators using the templates included with Siali Label or by defining your own combination of tags to set up the labeling interface for your project.

 1. Select a template from the [available templates](/templates) or customize one.
-2. Label Studio automatically selects the field to label based on your data.
+2. Siali Label automatically selects the field to label based on your data.
 If needed, modify the selected field.
 3. Add label names on new lines.
 4. (Optional) Choose new colors for the labels by clicking the label name and choosing a new color using the color selector.
 5. Configure additional settings relevant to the labeling interface functionality.
 For example, when labeling text you might have the option to **Select text by words**.